jdgomez2501/jvrc1_controller/README.md

 ### 3) Source the environment

-Source the setup file produced by your build, usually you already added this to your .zshrc file as recommended after building mc_rtc_superbuild, if not, you can do it manually running for example:
+Source the setup file produced when building mc_rtc_superbuild, usually you already added this to your .zshrc file as recommended after building mc_rtc_superbuild, if not, you can do it manually running for example:

 ```bash
 source <path_to_your_workspace>/install/setup_mc_rtc.sh
 ```

 ### 4) Start RViz